wiseman-timelord/Movie_Compact/README.md

 - Link for, information about and downloading of, the AVX/2/512 enhancement [AOCL](https://www.amd.com/en/developer/aocl.html) on AMD.Com.

 ## Development
-1. Simplifying the Json, for some reason it was creating 2 instead of 1.
-So long as it can handle the 1, then there will be less complexity and confusion in the scripts relating to jsons programatically, so long as it can handle the longer json, and if not then progress to YAML.
-2. At stage of bugfixing Gradio initialization.
-Repeating issues with error in launching gradio interface.
+1. At stage of bugfixing first working version.
+Repeating issues with error `TypeError: argument of type 'bool' is not iterable` upon startup.
 Ai systems are stumped @ 2025/04.
+Possible solutions are...
-3. When Initialization bugfixing is complete or if bugfixing is unable to be completed, then optimize scripts, use more intelligent code to achieve the same result with less overall characters, then as applicable try the bugfix again.
+- Optimize scripts, use more intelligent code to achieve the same result with less overall characters, then retry, due to less overall code.
+- Use Yaml instead, I think it may be a Json issue its blind to?
+- Its possibly the Gradio Interface.
+Try when better AI exists and/or premium on Claude available.

 ### Outline
 - Details of the outline...